-Assessment of - In-class entry exam during the first week of the module (open book, 25%) learning outcome - The final assessment of learning outcome contributes 75% and will either be a written exam, or a project work.
+Assessment of - Entry exam on preparatory self-study exercises (open book, 25%) learning outcome - The final assessment of learning outcome contributes 75% and will either be a written exam, or a project work.
 This will be decided one month before module starts.
 Both cases are individual and open book.
 Format 7-weeks Timing of the For ZHAW and FHNW: Autumn semester, CW 38-44 module For BFH and HES-SO: Spring semester, CW 8-14 Venue online / decentralized teaching at respective school Bibliography Pre-course work Peter Kauf, R online course, provided on Moodle Course material Wickham, Hadley, 2014.
 "Tidy data."
 Journal of Statistical Software59.10: 1-23.
 Wickham, Hadley, 2010.
 "A layered grammar of graphics."
 Journal of Computational and Graphical Statistics 19.1: 3-28.
 Wickham, Hadley, 2016. ggplot2: elegant graphics for data analysis.
 Springer.
 Tufte, Edward, and P. Graves-Morris, 2014.
 "The visual display of quantitative information.; 1983."
 Language English Links to other This module is the basis for module D2 "Design and Analysis of Experiments" and modules module D3 "Modelling and Exploration of Multivariate Data".
 Comments Material treated during local teaching is relevant for the exam.
-Last Update 03.08.2021
+Last Update 07.09.2022